-- 1.1 Discretionary Housing Payments (DHPs), are awarded by the Council to provide further financial assistance (outside of the Housing Benefit and Universal Credit regulations) to help customers meet their housing costs. - 1.2 The regulations covering DHPs are the Discretionary Financial Assistance Regulations 2001, and amendments included in the Council Tax Benefit abolition (consequential amendments) regulations 2013 and the Universal Credit consequential amendments regulations 2013. - 1.3 In addition the Secretary of State has also released a Guidance Manual and a Good Practice Manual originally in April 2014 and has made regular updates the most recent being in March 2018. - 1.4 Local Authorities have broad discretion and this policy covers that discretion, however in conjunction, decisions have to be made in line with "ordinary principals of good decision making" e.g. administrative law.
-All Local Authorities have to act fairly, reasonably and consistently, in addition each case must be decided on its own merits and the decision making should be consistent throughout the year. - 1.5 SBC has taken into consideration the above, as well as the the DWP Guidance Manual and Good Practice Guide when developing the DHP policy. - 1.6 This policy overrides the DWP Guidance Manual for the borough of Slough. - 1.7 DHPs can play an important role in sustaining tenancies, preventing homelessness and, where needed, enabling customers to move to more affordable accommodation. - 1.8 DHPs may cover all or part of a shortfall in a customer's eligible rent if they are on Housing Benefit provide the damage deposit or other assistance a tenant may need in order to secure a tenancy.
-DHPs may be awarded as a one-off payment and/or as a series of payments. - 1.9 If the customer is in receipt of housing element of Universal Credit the DHP may cover the whole housing costs element as determined by the Universal Credit calculation, as long as they are not an owner occupier. - 1.10 To qualify for a DHP, the customer must have a rent liability, require further financial assistance with their housing costs and have been entitled (defined as in receipt of) to Housing Benefit or the housing element of Universal Credit throughout the period for which they are claiming assistance.
+- 1.1 Discretionary Housing Payments (DHPs), are awarded by the Council to provide further financial assistance (outside of the Housing Benefit and Universal Credit regulations) to help customers meet their housing costs. - 1.2 The regulations covering DHPs are the Discretionary Financial Assistance Regulations 2001, and amendments included in the Council Tax Benefit abolition (consequential amendments) regulations 2013 and the Universal Credit consequential amendments regulations 2013. - 1.3 In addition the Secretary of State has also released a Guidance Manual and a Good Practice Manual originally in April 2014 and has made regular updates the most recent being in August 2019 and the 2 documents are now combined. - 1.4 Local Authorities have broad discretion and this policy covers that discretion, however in conjunction, decisions have to be made in line with "ordinary principals of good decision making" e.g. administrative law.
+All Local Authorities have to act fairly, reasonably and consistently, in addition each case must be decided on its own merits and the decision making should be consistent throughout the year. - 1.5 SBC has taken into consideration the above, as well as the the DWP Guidance Manual and Good Practice Guide when developing the DHP policy. - 1.6 This policy overrides the DWP Guidance Manual for the borough of Slough. - 1.7 DHPs can play an important role in sustaining tenancies, preventing homelessness and, where needed, enabling customers to move to more affordable accommodation. - 1.8 DHPs may cover all or part of a shortfall in a customer's eligible rent if they are on Housing Benefit or provide the damage deposit or other assistance a tenant may need in order to secure a tenancy.
+DHPs may be awarded as a one-off payment and/or as a series of payments. - 1.9 If the customer is in receipt of the housing element of Universal Credit the DHP may cover the whole housing costs element as determined by the Universal Credit calculation, as long as they are not an owner occupier. - 1.10 To qualify for a DHP, the customer must have a rent liability, require further financial assistance with their housing costs and have been entitled (defined as in receipt of) to Housing Benefit or the housing element of Universal Credit throughout the period for which they are claiming assistance.

 - 1.11 An application will be refused without consideration of the Customers personal circumstances where the applicant is not in receipt of Housing Benefits or the housing costs element of Universal Credit. - 1.12 In receipt of underlying entitlement is not classed as in receipt of Housing Benefit.
+Underlying entitlement is the benefit that you would have been entitled to, had your claim been based on the correct details.